Fort Cummings, New Mexico – Watering the Overland Route

 First “discovered” in 1846 by a Mormon Battalion traveling from Santa Fe to California, Cooke’s Spring, in present-day Luna County, New Mexico, was named after the battalion’s commander and would later become the site of Fort Cummings.

-Choosing the site for a permanent fort, building soon began and over the next decade, a barracks, officers’ quarters, a hospital, and numerous other buildings were built, including a high adobe wall surrounding it.
-Later, Fort Cummings became a Regular Army garrison, protecting travelers on the overland route as well as a Butterfield Overland Mail station that was situated on the site between 1858 until 1861.
+Choosing the site for a permanent fort, the building soon began, and over the next decade, a barracks, officers’ quarters, a hospital, and numerous other buildings were built, including a high adobe wall surrounding it.
+Later, Fort Cummings became a Regular Army garrison, protecting travelers on the overland route and a Butterfield Overland Mail station on the site between 1858 and 1861.

-In September 1867, the fort was called home to the 38th U.S. Infantry of Buffalo Soldiers, which included the only female known to have ever been a part of the all-black regiments – Cathay Williams.
-During this time, the fort was suffered a brief mutiny in December 1867 when a camp follower was expelled for stealing money.
+In September 1867, the fort was called home to the 38th U.S. Infantry of Buffalo Soldiers, which included the only female known to have ever been a part of the all-black regiments—Cathay Williams.
+During this time, the fort suffered a brief mutiny in December 1867 when a camp follower was expelled for stealing money.

 Chief Victorio

-The fort was abandoned in 1873 and it began to deteriorate under the elements.
-However, it was reoccupied in 1880, after a band of Warm Springs Apache under Victorio, bolted from the San Carlos reservation and began terrorizing southern New Mexico and western Texas.
+The fort was abandoned in 1873 and began to deteriorate under the elements.
+However, it was reoccupied in 1880 after a band of Warm Springs Apache under Victorio bolted from the San Carlos reservation and began terrorizing southern New Mexico and western Texas.

-Today, there is little left of Fort Cummings, but the crumbling remains of adobe walls and earthen mounds indicating where foundations once stood.
-The ruins, currently “maintained” by the Bureau of Land Management, are located about 20 miles northeast of present-day Deming, New Mexico.
+Today, little remains of Fort Cummings, but the crumbling remains of adobe walls and earthen mounds indicate where foundations once stood.
+Currently “maintained” by the Bureau of Land Management, the ruins are located about 20 miles northeast of present-day Deming, New Mexico.

 Fort Cummings, New Mexico today